UK broadband speed con

-More than one million homes in the UK aren't getting fast enough broadband, according to Ofcom.
+More than 700,000 homes in the UK aren't getting fast enough broadband, according to Ofcom.

 This means that many broadband services can't meet a typical family's needs, like watching Netflix and YouTube.
 Rural families are in a particularly bad position as their homes are far away from local exchanges that provide fast speeds.

 Which? has a broadband speed checker to help you suss out how well your service is performing.